WestFS/StorageCompressAI/EXPLAINER_IMAGE_COMPRESSOR.md

 The service follows a clear, multi-step process for every image:

 1.  **Decode:** The raw input bytes are decoded using the `image` crate, which automatically detects the original format (e.g., PNG, WebP).
-2.  **Convert to RGB8:** Since JPEG does not support transparency (alpha channels), the image is converted to the RGB8 color space (8 bits each for Red, Green, Blue).
-This is a critical step for compatibility with the JPEG encoder.
-3.  **Bridge to `zune-image`**: The RGB data is then loaded into a `zune_image::Image` struct.
-This is the format expected by the `rimage` compression library.
-4.  **Encode with `mozjpeg`:** The `rimage` crate, configured to use its `mozjpeg` backend, compresses the `zune_image` data. `mozjpeg` is a highly optimized JPEG encoder known for producing great quality at smaller file sizes.
+2.  **Compress to JPEG:** The decoded image is encoded diretamente para JPEG usando a própria `image` crate, com o nível de qualidade especificado.
-5.  **Return Bytes:** The resulting compressed JPEG bytes are sent back as the HTTP response.
+3.  **Return Bytes:** The resulting compressed JPEG bytes are sent back as the HTTP response.

 ---